Enterprise Risk Management

 • How can ERM help identify business opportunities?

-• Why is the integration of all business areas into the ERM process important?
+• Why is the integration of all company areas into the ERM process important?

 • What quantitative and qualitative methods are used in risk analysis?